mleary/committee_assigment/README.md

 The largest constraint are:

   - Gender (ensure balanced gender representation)
+      - Goal is 50% Female / 50% Male (this was a basic demo that ignores other gender identities (i.e. non-binary))
   - Job (ensure each Job role is equally represented)
+      - Goal is 25% each category
+      - Large penalty applied if any Job is less than 15% of committee
   - Region (ensure representation from each region, try to balance it)
+      - Goal is 9% per region
+      - Large penalty applied if any region is not represented at all

+## Using this repo

+This project was setup with the `{checkpoint}` for package versioning.
+It’s not perfect but it works.
+You can activate the checkpoint folder by running the `utils\project_setup.R` file.
+More details on project development environment is listed belowin the `Session Info` section.

+The `utils\ga_helpers.R` file has all the functions used in genetic algorithim.

+The `utils\generate_fake_data.R` file is a temp file purely for development.
+It, as the name suggests, generates fake data to demo how the process **could** work.

 ## Session Info